ripienaar/hiera-puppet-nodes/README.md

 before release to the estate or general workflows, simply because all you need is a database and something to provide the data to hiera, how you get there is up to you.

+A possible use case for something like this would be a scenario Puppet module authors write good traditional Puppet modules but the less programming-inclined team members can use a system like this to use those modules without any programming knowledge.

 Example?
 --------